-Dog ownership should result in a rewarding bond between both the dog and its owner, based on trust.
-Too often, simple problems get in the way and keep both the dog and its owner from experiencing a balanced and joyful relationship.
+Dog ownership should result in a rewarding relationship between both the dog and its owner, based on trust.
+Too often, simple problems get in the way and keep both the dog and its owner from experiencing a joyful relationship.
 A scientific based approach, using current learning theory, husbandry and applications of Premack Principle, Skinner, Pavlovian and the Laws of Thorndyke will work on any dog without ever making the dog worse.

-Why?
 Behavior modification is a systematic process that anyone can learn to implement with their own dog, providing they have the correct order of operation, good timing and something the dog is willing to work for.
 Having a positive relationship with your dog is essential to your success.
 Example: Imagine yourself holding your dog down and making him submit to you, then later that day, calling your dog to you.
 You would see him avoid you, hesitate, look the other way, close his mouth and sniff the ground, cower, crawl or submissive pee to ward off the previous attack.
 The trust he had in you is now gone and emotional changes will follow towards you and possibly other family members.

 Because of wonderful scientists such as Mark Beckoff, Ray Coppinger, Simon Gadbous, Sam Gosling, James Serpell, Clive Wynne, Julie Hecht, and Kathryn Lord, just to name a few, modern dog training methods have advanced to enable scientifically proven, force free, positive rewards-based environments for dogs and their owners.
 Positive Reinforcement methods, rewarding the dog for the desired behavior, will not only make the dog want to repeat the desired behavior, your dog will want to be with you rather than avoid you.
 This creates a more balanced, joyful and rewarding relationship between both dog and owner.